 Support the Complex Crises Fund

-The Complex Crises Fund (CCF) enables the U.S. Agency for International Development (USAID) to prevent and respond to emerging or unforeseen crises and conflicts.
+The Complex Crises Fund (CCF) supports the United States Agency for International Development (USAID) in responding to emergent conflicts and crises.

 CCF is the only tool of its kind.
 It provides global, flexible, and rapid-response funding to prevent and reduce violence.
 This funding enables USAID to address emerging conflicts before a crisis develops, saving taxpayer dollars and, ultimately, lives.